Shopify/mobile-buy-sdk-ios/README.md

 ### Product View

 The SDK includes an easy-to-use product view to make selling simple in any app.
+The `BUYProductViewController` displays any product, it's images, price and details and includes a variant selection flow.
+It will even handle Apple Pay and web checkout automatically:

 ![Product View Screenshot](https://raw.github.com/Shopify/mobile-buy-sdk-ios/master/Assets/Product_View_Screenshot_1.png)

+You can also theme the `BUYProductViewController` to better match your app and products being displayed:

 ![Product View Screenshot](https://raw.github.com/Shopify/mobile-buy-sdk-ios/master/Assets/Product_View_Screenshot_2.png)

 The [Advanced Sample App](https://github.com/Shopify/mobile-buy-sdk-ios/tree/master/Mobile Buy SDK Sample Apps/Sample App Advanced/) includes a demo of the `BUYProductViewController`.
 Documentation on how to use the `BUYProductViewController` is also available [here](https://github.com/Shopify/mobile-buy-sdk-ios/tree/master/Mobile Buy SDK Sample Apps/Sample App Advanced/PRODUCT_VIEW_README.md).